-Town Departments > Assessor > Property Revaluation Info > Questions and Answers about Property Revaluation
+Town Departments > Assessor > Property Revaluation 2019 Info > Questions and Answers about Property Revaluation

-Questions and Answers about Property Revaluation
+Questions and Answers about Property Revaluation for 2019

-What Is Meant By “Revaluation?”
+What is Meant by “Revaluation?”

-The revaluation program involves the reappraisal of all real property in the town in order to bring about uniformity in property valuations and to assure all property owners that they are paying only their fair share of the cost of community services.
+The revaluation program involves the mass reappraisal of all real property in the Town in order to bring about uniformity in property valuations and to assure all property owners that they are paying only their fair share of the cost of community services.
 Revaluation is NOT intended to raise revenues.
 Its purpose is to value all properties by the same standards at the same point in time.

-Why Is Revaluation Needed?
+Why is Revaluation Needed?

-What Kind Of Inequities Exist Now?
+What Kind of Inequities Exist Now?

-What Is Fair Market Value?
+What is Fair Market Value?

 Who Determines The Value Of My Property?

-A single property sale transaction, however, would not be the sole determination of your property value.
+A single property sale transaction, however, is not the sole determination of your property value.
 All valid sales in a given neighborhood are used as guidelines.
 In effect, a revaluation does the same thing that you would do as a prospective buyer, by examining all the features of a property before applying values.

 Isn’t Fair Market Value What I Paid For My Property?